Analog Weight Update Rule in Ferroelectric Hafnia, using pico-Joule Programming Pulses: Experimental Section

 Here, $\alpha_p$ and $\alpha_d$ denote the coefficients of fitting of exponential curvature associated with potentiation and depression, respectively; $v$ represents the applied voltage; and $\theta_p$ and $\theta_d$ are the corresponding threshold voltages that govern memristive device switching during potentiation and depression.

-The window function characterizes how the weight update depends on the initial state ($w$) and is responsible for the multiplicative behavior observed in successive switching events.
-Where $\gamma_p$ and $\gamma_d$ are the non-linear fitting parameters for potentiation and depression.
+The window function characterizes how the weight update depends on the initial state ($w$) and is responsible for the multiplicative behavior observed in successive switching events. $\gamma_p$ and $\gamma_d$ are the non-linear fitting parameters for potentiation and depression.
 The weights are clipped between 0 and 1 after update to avoid numerical error.
-The model parameters were extracted by fitting to the experimental data, resulting in $\gamma_{p} = 1.62$, $\gamma_{d} = 1.79$, $\alpha_{p} = 0.67$, $\alpha_{d} = 0.38$, $\theta_{p} = 0.55$, and $\theta_{d} = 0.47$.

 A scaling factor ($sf$) is used to tune the actual voltage applied to the memristor so that it matches the operational range of the memristive device.
 This factor essentially translates the computing signals (in the form of membrane potential) into the appropriate voltage levels that a memristor requires for switching.
 The relationship between these parameters can be expressed as follows: